jfainberg/jfainberg.github.io/_includes/content.markdown

 - BMus Music & Sound Recording (Tonmeister), [IoSR], [University of Surrey], 2014
 - Various modules: calculus, linear algebra, electromagnetism and introductory psychology, [University of Oslo], 2010

-I have previously worked as a theatre consultant for [Charcoalblue], advising on all aspects of audiovisual and acoustics design; and as a software tester and mechanic for the stage technology company [Visual act].
+I have worked as a theatre consultant for [Charcoalblue], advising on all aspects of audiovisual and acoustics design; and as a software tester and mechanic for the stage technology company [Visual act].

 ### Publications
 - O. Klejch, J. Fainberg, P. Bell, ["Learning to adapt: a meta-learning approach for speaker adaptation"](https://www.isca-speech.org/archive/Interspeech_2018/pdfs/1244.pdf), Proc.
 Interspeech, Hyderabad, India, September 2018